-The Contour form (p) plots position density contours.
-These provide another way (alongside the Auto, Density and Weighted shading modes) to visualise the characteristics of overdense regions in a crowded plot.
+The Contour form () plots position density contours.
+These provide another way (alongside the Auto, Density and Weighted shading modes) to visualise the characteristics of overdense

 The contours are currently drawn as pixels rather than lines, so they don't look very beautiful in exported vector output formats (PDF, SVG, PostScript).